This article aims to provide some financial model help for those who are working the first time with a financial model template.

 6. Finding and Updating the Financial Model Assumptions

-Once you understand the objective and the structure of the financial model template, it is time to pay a closer look at the financial model assumptions.
-Many financial modelers use color codes to designate cells, which are used to input assumptions (e.g. blue font color and grey background).
+Once you understand the objective and the structure of the financial model template, it is time to pay a closer look at the financial model assumptions. . blue font color and grey background).
 However, there are also many financial models, which are not using any separating color coding.
 In case your financial model template does not have such color coding you could actually consider adding a different font color yourself during your initial review.

 Financial model assumptions can either be summarized in one single assumption section but more often can be spread out across the model.
 You might need to review the model thoroughly to figure out where are the assumptions located.